santhosh-challa/ground-truth/README.md

 2. Animals and plants sensor data, including safety
 3. Footfall analytics
 4. Feedback collection and assessment
+5. Growth and retention

 Cross-cutting:

-5. Growth and retention
 6. Ingestion, turning existing paper records into structured data
 7. Alert notifications and the notification service
 8. Admin dashboard

-Each of the four carries a C2 diagram, a data flow and its own ADRs.
+Each of the four of five prioritized carry a C2 diagram, a data flow and its own ADRs.

 ### 2.5 The four tests every idea had to survive